shinesolutions/aem-aws-stack-builder/README.md

 ### Testing with remote dependencies

-You can run integration test for creating, testing, and deleting the AEM Stack Manager, AEM Consolidated, AEM Full-Set environments using the command `make test-integration test_id=<sometestid>`, which downloads the dependencies from the Internet.
+You can run integration test for creating, testing, and deleting the AEM Stack Manager, AEM Consolidated, AEM Full-Set environments using the command `make test-integration-<aem_version>-<os_type> test_id=<sometestid>`, which downloads the dependencies from the Internet.

 ### Testing with local dependencies